-This post will cover how to connect ipython notebook to two kinds of Spark Clusters: Spark Cluster running in Standalone mode and a Spark Cluster running on Amazon EC2.
+This post will cover how to connect an ipython notebook to two kinds of Spark Clusters: Spark Cluster running in Standalone mode and a Spark Cluster running on Amazon EC2.

 You need to have a Spark Cluster Standalone and Apache Spark Cluster running to complete this tutorial.
 See the Background section of this post for further information and helpful references.